Advice for Ministers

 FACT: abuse is NOT limited to families outside the church.
 In reality, it probably happens more IN the church because there are religions that teach that the wife is to submit to the husband and that his word is the final say.
 Husbands use this as an excuse to power or lord over their wives.
 When the wife doesn't do as instructed, husbands often use scripture to prove their point.
 Flat out... this is spiritual abuse.
 God never forces things on us, so why should a husband force his wife to submit to HIS will?
 The last time I checked scriptures, I believe it says that we are to be in the will of God, not of man.
 If God treated us the same way we often treat each other, no one would want to be a Christian.
 God is love.
 We are commanded to treat each other with love.

 So, how does a pastor handle the current problems of domestic violence within his/her own congregation?
-I believe had my teacher friend's pastor encouraged the couple to stay separated longer and not allowed them to move back together until there was good evidence the abuse would be curtailed, this teacher might have lived.
-I think this couple was back together after a few short months.
+I believe had Lisa's pastor encouraged the couple to stay separated longer and not allowed them to move back together until there was good evidence the abuse would be curtailed, Lisa might have lived.
+I heard that Kevin and Lisa were back together after a few short months.
 A year may not have been long enough in this case.
-I understand that many Christians think "outside counseling" will taint them and their belief systems.
-With the right counselor, this will not be the case.
-All forms of domestic violence must be referred to professional counseling in order to stand a chance of solving the abusive issues.
-The pastor can still provide spiritual counseling but leave the abuse counseling to those who know what to do.

 We have now sufficiently created confusion and chaos.
-Moving onto the next scene...
+Moving onto the next scene where clergy tries to help...

-My advice for ministers:
+Advice for ministers:

 • Even if you are of the belief that woman should always submit to their husbands, know that it can't be forced.
 Husbands are to love their wives as Christ loved the church.
 Christ NEVER forces submission upon us.
-It's a act of our own will.
+It's an act of our own will.
 We choose to submit to God so a wife should choose to submit to her husband.
 Any kind of forced submission is abuse.
 A woman should never fear her husband.
 If she says she's fearful, there's a reason.
 Listen to her!!!

 • Don't be fooled by the husbands "position" in your church.
 Many of the most abusive men at home cover it up by being stellar citizens in the communities they work and by holding coveted positions in church.
 After all, who would ever suspect a deacon of being a wife beater?
 It's happened more than once.
 An abuser is smart and will know exactly what to do to get you to believe he's a wonderful Christian man.

 • If a woman feels threatened in any manner, encourage her to immediately go see someone at a local domestic violence agency.
 If there's not one in your area, call the National Domestic Violence Hotline (1-800-799-SAFE).
 They will direct her to someone in your area.
 In fact, I would let her make that call from your office.
-You will then hear how counselors who are trained in abuse advise her.

-• If a minor is being abused in any way or neglected, there are laws for those in certain professions to report what they see.
-This is true for ministers in most states.
-I believe too many things in the church are not reported because people think those things can't happen in Christian homes.
+• If a minor or "vulnerable adult" is being abused/neglected/sexually assaulted, as Clergy, you're REQUIRED by law (in most states) to report it.
+I believe that people of faith fail to report instances because they believe these issues don't happen in Christian homes.
+If it does happen, it's usually an isolated incident (or so they believe).
 In addition, people are fearful of exposure and that it will ruin their "witness."
 I can imagine that many ministers don't report or even acknowledge certain things for this very reason.
 It's that old "if you don't look, it doesn't exist" syndrome.
 But...
 God sees and it breaks his heart.
-You are His voice here on earth.
-Be sure to use it wisely.
-In this "sue happy" world, you could be handed a lawsuit at the drop of a hat.
-Protect yourself and your congregation.
-Expose what's wrong and reward what's right.

 • It's important to understand that abuse is prevelent in our society.
 You WILL see it in your church.
 If not, it's because people are covering it up.
 There are many speculations as to why this is the case.
 Ultimately, I believe abuse is rampant because of the break-up of the family.
 When we don't have a complete family unit that functions the way God intended, we have dysfunction.
 Dysfunction leads to all kinds of issues within the family unit.
 Lack of good parenting skills comes from not having good parents to train their children.
 Children learn from their parents and when they don't have good parental guidance, this leaves the door open for abuse and other issues to enter in.
 If more ministers taught against domestic violence (and this includes verbal, emotional and spiritual abuse), maybe we might see less of it in the Church.